Table of Content

 Along with including relevant keywords, matching your content to a searcher’s intent is crucial to gain high converting traffic.
 For instance, if a person searches for “tips to clean carpet”, their intent is to find tips to make the cleaning process easier.

 If you sell carpet cleaning products, you can’t directly target these searchers with a product.
 If you do so, users are more likely to “bounce” as they wanted tips rather than products.
-This will reduce your rank as search engines will find your page irrelevant and is an exact opposite to eCommerce SEO best practices.
+This will reduce your rank as search engines will find your page irrelevant and is the exact opposite of eCommerce SEO best practices.

-However, if you have a blog for your eCommerce website, you can list the tips to clean carpet and include your product as an anchor text.
+However, if you have a blog for your eCommerce website, you can list the tips to clean carpets and include your product as an anchor text.

 This way, it’s a win-win situation.
 Searches get to read what they seek, and you get to target a keyword.
 If you are offering high-quality content, searchers are more likely to trust your brand and convert in the process.
 This is a crucial characteristic of content marketing.